jdelkins/pia-tools/README.md

    The `pia-portforward` tool can help communicating this port number to two popular bittorrent apps, namely [rtorrent][] and [transmission][].
-(I haven't gotten arround to implementing a similar feature for [qbittorrent][], the single most popular bittorrent server on seedboxes, because I personally don't use it and no one has asked, but I believe the RPC capability is there and it should be be simple to add.)
+(I haven't gotten around to implementing a similar feature for [qbittorrent][], the single most popular bittorrent server on seedboxes, because I personally don't use it and no one has asked, but I believe the RPC capability is there and it should be simple to add.)

    If you are running [rtorrent][] or [transmission][] as the server behind the